gcoulthard/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Glen Coulthard has been a faculty member in the School of Business since 2002.
+Glen Coulthard has been a faculty member in the School of Business at Okanagan College since 2002.
 In addition to his Bachelor of Commerce (UBC) degree and a Masters in Educational Technology Leadership (GWU), Glen earned his doctorate in Learning Design and Technology from Purdue University.
 An expert in the design and development of e-learning curriculum and online assessments, Glen has consulted with Microsoft, McGraw-Hill Higher Education, Pearson Education, and Savant Learning Systems.
 He is currently developing OER web-based curriculum to be distributed freely to post-secondary students.